 - Property & Evidence Tech annual training and certifications.

 The Montgomery County Sheriff's Office Crime Lab's primary function is to collect and examine forensic evidence in connection with a crime.
 This is accomplished by responding to crime scenes and conducting examinations of the scenes for forensic evidence such as blood spatter, fingerprints, trace evidence, and ballistic evidence.
-They also photograph and video the scene, as well as take measurements and compile a crime scene sketch.
+The scene can be documented through crime scene sketches, compiled by detailed measurements, video and photography.
+Photos processed utilizing the photo lab; a fully functional lab where digital, black and white and color photos are developed.
+In addition, various types of evidence submitted daily by other officers of the department to the Crime Lab are processed and examined.
 The Crime Scene Investigator will then report on the examination of the evidence and provide testimony as to the conclusions of the examinations in a court of law.
-In addition, various types of evidence submitted daily by other officers of the department to the Crime Lab are processed, examined, and reports compiled as to the results of the examinations.
-Courtroom testimony is provided on these examinations as well.

 TELL US YOUR THOUGHTS

 #1 Criminal Justice Drive

 Phone: (936) 760-5878